Exit and emergency light combo above fire door

 Hazard Classes & Divisions: Class I (gases), Class II (dust), Class III (fibers); Division 1 = frequent exposure, Division 2 = occasional exposure.

-Choosing the Right Rating: Match your location's hazard class with the unit’s rating.
-Hazardous Location exit sign combos are required in spray booths, refineries, fuel storage areas, etc.
+Choosing the Right Rating: Match the space classification to the unit’s listing.
+Hazardous Location exit sign combos are required in spray booths, refineries, fuel storage, and similar areas.

-Pro Tip: When in doubt, choose a Division 1-rated combo or consult your fire marshal.
+Pro Tip: When in doubt, specify a Division 1–rated combo or consult the AHJ/fire marshal.

 Housing Material Options

-• Thermoplastic: Light, economical; best for indoor use.
+• Thermoplastic: Light, economical; best for standard indoor use.

-• Die-Cast Aluminum: Durable, architectural appeal; suits most codes.
+• Die-Cast Aluminum: Durable, architectural; widely accepted by codes.
 View aluminum combos.

-• Steel: Heavy-duty, ideal for harsh or hazardous environments.
+• Steel: Heavy-duty; ideal for harsh or high-abuse environments and jurisdictions like Chicago.

 Battery Backup & Self-Testing